Veterinary Waste Guide 2024

 In England and Wales, mixing different types of waste is simply not allowed by law.

-The responsibility falls on the waste producer to ensure their waste is properly separated, labeled, packaged, and stored.
+The responsibility falls on the waste producer to ensure their waste is properly separated, labelled, packaged, and stored.

 While not mandated by law in Scotland, segregation is still considered the best way to handle waste.